 Students automatically satisfy one Distribution Content Area when they complete their major course requirements.
-Please see the table of majors and their distribution area assignments to see which distribution content area each major satisfies.
+Please see the table of "Majors and Their Distribution Area Assignments" at the bottom of the "General Education" section in the UNLV Undergraduate Catalog to see which distribution content area each major satisfies.

-Students satisfy the other two Distribution content areas by satisfactorily completing three courses (typically 9-10 credits) in each of two areas OUTSIDE their major area of study.
-Check the Distribution content area table to find out what courses to take to satisfy the Distribution requirements.
+Students satisfy the other two Distribution content areas by satisfactorily completing three courses (typically 9-10 credits) in each of two areas outside their major area of study.
+Check the Distribution content area table below to find out what courses to take to satisfy the Distribution requirements.